Home Page

 History:

-A couple living in a town near Lethbridge grew concerned when they observed a homeless young mother-cat and her three kittens.
-The little family was new to the neighbourhood and had taken refuge under a neighbour's front step.
-The little mom, now named Emori, had lost part of her rear right leg due to some type of catastrophic injury, which made providing for her youngsters difficult, and avoiding predators and aggressive street cats problematic.
+In the summer of 2023, a couple living in a town near Lethbridge grew concerned when they observed that a homeless young mother-cat and her three kittens had taken refuge under a neighbour's front step.
+The little mom we named Emori, had lost part of her rear right leg due to some type of catastrophic injury, which made providing for her youngsters quite impossible.
 The couple and the neighbour started feeding the little family, and contacted rescue-groups.
 Regardless of capacity issues, PAW decided to make a special effort to trap the injured female and her offspring.
-With the indispensable help of the local couple, the Society was able to capture the kittens and, eventually, their mother.
+With the indispensable help of the same couple, the Society was able to capture the kittens and, eventually, their mother.
 The orange boy – now named Julien – entered the trap first, true to the couple’s description of him as "super curious".
-His sisters, Klarra (since adopted) and Evelyn, followed a day later.
+His sisters, Klarra (since adopted) and Evelyn, followed a day later and Emori (also adopted) soon after.

 Personality: